-- Or from illness not under treatment or not attended by a qualified physician
+When the deceased is not receiving medical treatment or not attended by a qualified physician

-- Raise questions that can only be answered fairly after an investigation
+When questions are raised that can only be answered appropriately following an investigation

-Under title 19, chapter 43, section 4301, of the Idaho code the coroner as soon as he is informed that a person in his County has died shall go to the scene of the death and take charge of the body.
+Idaho Code § 19-4301, as soon as the Coroner is informed that a person in his county has died shall go to the scene of the death and take jurisdiction over the body.
 An investigation into the events leading up to the person's death shall commence in cooperation with the appropriate law enforcement agencies.
-The coroner may authorize an autopsy to be performed by a licensed physician in the state of Idaho to aid in accurately and scientifically determining the cause and manner of death the coroner shall also prepare a written report of the factual information gathere during the course of such an investigation.
+The Coroner may authorize or direct an autopsy to be performed by a licensed physician in the state of Idaho to aid in accurately and scientifically determining the cause and manner of death.
+The Coroner also prepares a written report of the factual information gathered during the course of an investigation.

-A: Any person who believes that a death has occurred under the circumstances set up the Idaho code must immediately notify the corner.
-In Cassia County this is done by dialing 911 and giving the information to the Sheriff's office dispatch.
-They will in turn dispatch the coroner and law enforcement.
+A: Any person who believes that a death has occurred under the law must immediately notify the Corner.
+This is done by dialing 911 and providing appropriate information to the Cassia County Sheriff' Office dispatch.
+They will in turn dispatch the appropriate law enforcement personnel and the Coroner.

-A: Because the Sheriff's Department response to all emergency calls in Cassia County, they are often the first on the scene.
-Their special training and expertise enable them to gather information provide services which allow the coroner to carry out as thorough an investigation as possible.
+A: The Sheriff's Office personnel responds to all emergency calls in Cassia County and are often the first on the scene.
+Their special training and expertise enables them to gather information and provide services to facilitate the Coroner in carrying out as thorough an investigation as possible.

-A: When an investigation is complete both through the coroner's office and the Sheriff's office, the coroner may provide a copy of the coroner's investigation report, upon written request, to the immediate family (spouse, parent, child, brother, sister) or personal representative.
-The investigation reports are subject to public view and do not include protected health information and reports or documents obtained from other agencies.
+A: When an investigation is complete with both the Sheriff's Office and the Coroner, the Coroner may provide a copy of the coroner's investigation report, upon written request, to the immediate family (spouse, parent, child, brother, sister) or personal representative.
+The investigation reports are subject to public review and will not include protected health information as well as reports or documents obtained from other agencies.

-A: Generally, the funeral home handling the funeral services will provide a death certificate.
-A family member may also contact the Idaho state Bureau of vital statistics office and request one.
-There is a fee for each copy obtained.
+A: Generally, the funeral professional handling the funeral services will assist with obtaining a death certificate.
+A family member of the deceased may also request a certified death certificate from the Idaho Bureau of Vital Records and Health Statistics.
+There is a fee for each certified copy obtained.

 Q: Is consent required for a medical – legal autopsy?

 A: No. Autopsies often help answer questions regarding hereditary aspects of diseases, and the findings can have important implications for estate and insurance purposes.
-An autopsy also prevents anxiety from not knowing what actually causes death.
-If there are objections the coroner will explain the need for the autopsy, but consent is not required.
+An autopsy also prevents anxiety from not knowing what actually has caused a death.
+If there are objections, the Coroner will explain the need for the autopsy, but consent is not required.

 Q: Is an autopsy required in every case?

-A: No. The coroner's train and has experience which enables him to decide if the findings required by law can be determined without an autopsy.
+A: No. The Coroner is trained and has the knowledge and experience to determine if findings required by law can be determined without an autopsy.

 Q: Who performs the autopsy?

-A: The coroner directs qualified specialist in pathology, preferably a board certified forensic pathologist, to conduct the examination and may request special examination of particular organs or fluids by other experts.
+A: The Coroner directs and arranges a qualified pathology physician specialist, preferably a board certified forensic pathologist, to conduct the examination.
+Special examination of particular body organs or fluids may be requested by the Coroner from other experts.

 Q: What organs can be donated after death?

-A: The organs or tissues in greatest demand our eyes, kidneys, liver, joints, long bones, vascular tissue, heart, heart valves and skin.
-Consent for removal is required and must be made immediately.
-Time is of the utmost importance for retrieving tissue.
-The Idaho drivers license contains a checkbox for organ donation, or next of kin may also give consent for donation.
+A: Body organs or tissues in greatest demand include eyes, kidneys, liver, joints, long bones, vascular tissue, heart, heart valves and skin.
+Consent for removal is required and must be made immediately as time is of the utmost importance for retrieving and preserving tissue.
+The Idaho drivers license contains a checkbox for organ donation.
+Additionally, the next of kin of the deceased may also give consent for donation of body organs or tissues.
 The Idaho State Coroner’s Association is proactive with multiple organ donation agencies and works to help in the procurement of donations.

 Q: Will there be an inquest?

-Q: If there is an inquest as the family have to attend?
+Q: If there is an inquest, is the family of the deceased required to attend?

-A: Not unless a member has been called to be a witness
+A: No, unless a family member member has been called to be a witness.

 A: The coroner may use many different methods when determining the cause and manner of death.
 This includes medical records from physicians, hospitals, and other healthcare facilities.
-Federal code 40 5C.
-F. R. 164.513 (G) and Idaho state statute 19-4301 concerning protected healthcare information specifically indicates that protected healthcare information can be disseminated to the coroner's for the purpose of aiding an investigation into the cause and manner of death and to assist in the identification of the deceased.
-Although these records are placed in the case file, they are not subject to public view.
+Federal Code 40 5C.
+F. R. 164.513 (G) and Idaho Code § 19-4301 concerning protected healthcare information specifically indicates that protected healthcare information can be disseminated to the Coroner for the purpose of aiding an investigation into the cause and manner of death and to assist with the identification of the deceased.
+Although these records are placed in the Coroner's case file, they are not subject to public records request.